Ianuarius

-Ianuarius, fully Mensis Ianuarius ("month of Janus"), was the first month of the ancient Roman calendar, from which the Julian and Gregorian month of January derived.
+Ianuarius, Januarius ("January"), or in full mensis Ianuarius, abbreviated Ian., was the first month of the ancient Roman calendar, from which the Julian and Gregorian month of January derived.
 It was followed by Februarius ("February").
 In the calendars of the Roman Republic, Ianuarius had 29 days.
 Two days were added when the calendar was reformed under Julius Caesar in 45 BCE.

 In the oldest Roman calendar, which the Romans believed to have been instituted by their legendary founder Romulus, the first month was Martius ("month of Mars", March), and the calendar year had only ten months.
 Ianuarius and Februarius were supposed to have been added by Numa Pompilius, the second king of Rome, originally at the end of the year.
 It is unclear when the Romans reset the course of the year so that January and February came first.
 Ianuarius is conventionally thought to have taken its name from Janus, the dual-faced god of beginnings, openings, passages, gates and doorways, but according to ancient Roman farmers' almanacs Juno was the tutelary deity of the month.